Nimita311/PlotSim/README.md

  * @param diry Positive y direction.
  * @param down Pen down.
  */
-void setpin(std::int64_t clk, bool pulx, bool puly,
-            bool dirx, bool diry, bool down);
+void setpin(std::int64_t clk, bool pulx, bool puly, bool dirx, bool diry, bool down);
 ```

+The simulator initializes to clock cycle -1 and location (0,0).
+Calling `setpin(0, true, false, true, true, true)` immediately after initialization will draw at step location (1,0) at clock cycle 0.
+You must always advance the clock cycle when calling `setpin`.

-Just as physical motors, the emulated motors have speed and acceleration limitations which are configurable in [`config.hh`](lib/config.hh) together with many other parameters.
-And you must always advance in time when calling `setpin` repeatedly.
+Note that there is a ratio between motor steps and pixel location to simulate a physical leadscrew.
+Similar to physical motors, the emulated motors also have speed and acceleration limitations.
+Such parameters together with many others are configurable in [`lib/config.hh`](lib/config.hh).

 ## Implement Your Own Plotter
 You should implement your hardware logic in a subclass of [`Simulator`](lib/simulator.hh) and override pure virtual method `hardwareLoop` where `setpin` can be called. `hardwareLoop` will be invoked repeatedly and indefinitely by the simulator.
 Additionally, you can specify Arduino style init and loop functions as your user level program.